eestrada/voll/README.md

 inspired the name.

 This repo holds the specification of such a reduced configuration language: VOLL.
-To date, I do not know of a configuration file format that is line delimited other than dotenv.
+To date, I do not know of a portable, well defined, widely available configuration file format that is line delimited.
-However, dotenv is not strictly specified and implementations differ.
+`dotenv` exists, but it is not strictly specified and implementations differ.
+FreeBSD configuration files have a fairly standard format, but other than the implementation that parses them,
+I do not know if there is a specification for them.
-Voll is meant to be tightly specified enough to be easily portable between implementations ala JSON, etc.
+Voll is meant to be tightly specified enough to be easily portable between implementations and systems, like JSON.

 This repo also holds a reference implementation in POSIX shell.
 The rationale is: if it cannot be simply implemented in plain old shell